-Crystal opals - these opals generally has a brown background and is second in term valuable opals.
+Crystal opals - these opals generally has a brown but transparent background and is second in term valuable opals.

 White opals – opals in this category are quite inexpensive but many still display excellent play of colors.
 White opals are share the stage with Black opals in beauty.

 Fire opals – these translucent to transparent gems can range from yellow to cherry red.
 These gemstones are often faceted and may or may not display play of color.
 Also called Mexican opals.